-This revised Singapore Standard on Auditing (SSA) 240 supersedes SSA 240 "The Auditor's Responsibility to Consider Fraud in an Audit of Financial Statements" in May 2007.
+SSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements superseded SSA 240, The Auditor's Responsibility to Consider Fraud in an Audit of Financial Statements in May 2007.

-SSA 540 (Revised and Redrafted) "Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures" gave rise to conforming amendments in this SSA in January 2010.
+SSA 540 (Revised and Redrafted), Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures gave rise to conforming amendments in this SSA in January 2010.

-This SSA has been updated in January 2010 following a clarity consistency review of various SSAs.
+SSA 240 had been updated in January 2010 following a clarity consistency review of various SSAs.

-SSA 610 (Revised 2013) "Using the Work of Internal Auditors" gave rise to conforming amendments in this SSA in November 2013.
-These amendments are effective for audits of financial statements for periods ending on or after 15 December 2013.
+SSA 610 (Revised 2013), Using the Work of Internal Auditors gave rise to conforming amendments in SSA 240 in November 2013.

+This SSA is amended in January 2016 relating to Addressing Disclosures in the Audit of Financial Statements and is effective for audits of financial statements for periods ending on or after 15 December 2016.